PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/SharePoint content types in Powershell - known errors.md

 ---
 layout: page
-title: 'SharePoint content types in Powershell - known errors'
+title: 'SharePoint content types in Powershell: known errors'
 hero_image: '/img/IMG_20220521_140146.jpg'
 show_sidebar: false
 hero_height: is-small
-date: '2022-08-17'
+date: '2023-12-26'
 ---

 <sup>The errors below are based on THOUSANDS of tests performed on various Office 365 tenants.
 That by no means makes them definite, final or in any way exclusive.
 Bear in mind that the same error messages may have several causes and treat the descriptions below as suggestions for troubleshooting, not a definite and only possible cause. </sup>